awslabs/amazon-s3-step-functions-ingestion-orchestration/README.md

 2. Navigate to the cfn/aws-roles.yml and use it to create the roles that will be used by the step function , lambda  ETL process.
 This creates a cloudformation export whose values are then imported into the aws-etl-stepfunction stack.
 3. Navigate to the cfn/emr-roles and use it to create the EMR roles.
 This creates a cloudformation export whose values are then imported into the aws-etl-stepfunction stack.
 4. Navigate to the cfn/emr-security-groups.yml and use it to create EMR security groups.
 This creates a cloudformation export for the security groups and its values are  imported into the aws-etl-stepfunction stack.
-5. Navigate to the lambdas folder and upload all the zip files to an S3 bucket location.
+5. Navigate to the lambdas folder and upload all the zip files to an S3 bucket location <my_bucket_name>/lambdas.
 6. Note the location and the names of the lambda functions , it will be used in the cloudformation stack to kick off the incremental ingestion execution run. aws s3 sync lambdas/ s3://dfw-meetup-sf/lambdas/
 7. Create AWS your database secrets using below commands from the AWSCLI